J-S-Harris/GraphEasy.JavaFXProject/README.md

 # GraphEasy - JavaFX App
-GraphEasy is a simple tool to display curves defined by the general formula "y=x".
+GraphEasy is a Simple, educational tool for visualising formulas on a graph.

 It is written entirely using Java and JavaFX, and currently unfinished.